civboot/fngi/notes/role.md

 the sub-compiler for `#`.
 This isn't _quite_ as "clean" as rust -- but explicitness is a goal of fngi whenever possible.

-I could also imagine being able to create "interface bundles" (i.e. AnimalEqual) which are a struct of pointers to the interface implementations.
-As for passing two interface implementations for the same animal... that's probably not supported by the syntax.
+I could also imagine being able to create "role bundles" (i.e. AnimalEqual) which are a struct of pointers to the role implementations.
+As for passing two role implementations for the same animal... that's probably not supported by the syntax.
 That really should be rarely necessary, and you could (of course) pass the same data twice for the rare cases it is needed.